Subscribe to our Newsletter

 There are a lot of small businesses run by an individual who is doing just fine with a social media page.
 Creatives often find that displaying their work on visual platforms like Instagram provides them with enough monetary interest to justify running sans website.

-However, if you are actively spending money to market your business, you probably aren’t doing it to stay at the scale you are currently running.
+However, if you are actively spending money to market your business, you probably aren’t doing it to stay on the scale you are currently running.
 Having a website lends credit to your businesses identity.
 It is also an opportunity to display your products and/or services in unique and appealing ways.

 You can use your website as a target to funnel from any place on the internet with Google Adwords.
 You can even use your website in conjunction with popular social media platforms for more complex digital marketing techniques such as lead retargeting.

 Marketing Tip #4

 Branding – Why it’s important to get your branding right.

 This cannot be said enough.

 It is absolutely vital that you get your businesses branding right.
-If having a website gives you credit, getting the branding right on your website and on print is cementing your authority as a legitimate business.
+If having a website gives you credit, getting the branding right is cementing your authority as a legitimate business.

-Getting a good designer to work on your business logo and branding is probably a good idea.
-Skimping out on an online crowdsourcing job for your overall brand and design can be risky, and it is often met with language barrier issues.
+Getting a good designer to work on your business logo and branding is a good idea when starting a business.
+Skimping out on an online crowdsourcing job for your overall brand design can be risky, and it is often met with language barrier issues and cultural differences.
 The old saying, “you get what you pay for” couldn’t ring truer.